 The signs of winter are here in Vancouver, BC.
 The darkness is very noticeable and the days are getting shorter.
 The temperature in Vancouver is also dipping a lot.
 Fortunately not as much as the rest of Canada.
-Even still, the winter does affect moving in Vancouver.
+Even still, the winter does affect moving

 Here’s Five Tips For Winter Moving:

 The cold can affect items you need to move.
 Plastic can become more brittle and items with water in them can freeze.
 Be sure to empty items such as clothing irons since moving trucks are not heated.

 2. Electronic Items

 Electronics should be unplugged for 24 hours before you move and allow them to remain unplugged for 24 hours after you move as well.
 Plastic wires and connections become sensitive to massive temperature changes and should be normalized to ensure the shocks won’t damage your devices.

 Very cold temperatures actually can make wooden items shrink.
 If you’ve purchased assemble yourself furniture, allow it to sit in the home to warm up before you put it together.
 This will ensure a strong and tight fit that won’t loosen.

 Shovel your pathways before moving.
 IF there is ice on the sidewalk you will need to salt it which will melt away the water.
 Be sure to sweep away the salt before moving so you don’t track it into the house.
 Use floor runners also to keep the entry ways and stairs covered.
 This will guarantee your carpets will not get stained.